-12. HEADTEACHERS/GOVERNORS
+HEADTEACHERS/GOVERNORS

-- 12.1 Headteachers should raise their concern initially to the Chair of Governors and then an elected Member of the Council if they wish to take the concern to a Stage 2. - 12.2 In the event that a Governor wishes to raise a concern under the Whistleblowing Policy, they should address their concerns to the Service Director Education or to an elected Member of the Council.
+- 12.1 Headteachers should raise their concern initially to the Chair of LAC and then the CEO if they wish to take the concern to a Stage 2. - 12.2 In the event that an LAC member wishes to raise a concern under the Whistleblowing Policy, they should address their concerns to the CEO or Chair of Trustees.

-13. INVESTIGATION
+12. INVESTIGATION